cscannell-inacloud/Microsoft-Teams-Docs/teams/updateremove.md

 The removal options page is an HTML page that you host.
 When a user chooses to remove your tab, Microsoft Teams will load the `removeUrl` (that you provided when [configuring a tab](createconfigpage.md)) within an iframe inside the **Remove tab** dialog.

 You must include the [Microsoft Teams Tab library](jslibrary.md) in your removal options page so that it can communicate with Microsoft Teams.
+You may also need to use the [supplied context](getusercontext.md) to help display the correct content in this page.

 >**Note:** the example here is solely to illustrate the concept.
 Your removal options page should have a clean UI that fits with the look and feel of the Microsoft Teams dialog in which it sits.